 Technology has completely transformed the field of medicine, as it has with most industries.
 A hospital information system, also known as a hospital information system, helps doctors, administrators, and hospital staff managing all of the activities and information collected at a hospital, including checkups, prescriptions, appointments, and information on the patients and their caretakers.
 The diagram below provides a simple view of how the primary processes operate with each other over time.
-You can use Lucidchart to reshape the diagram any way you choose and to share it with your colleagues or collaborators.

 Sequence diagram for ATM systems

 An ATM allows patrons to access their bank accounts through a completely automated process.
 You can examine the steps of this process in a manageable way by drawing or viewing a sequence diagram.
 The example below outlines the sequential order of the interactions in the ATM system.
-Just click to edit the template, and customize the sequence diagram so it suits your own needs.

 How to make a sequence diagram